• Skip to Content

 Appeal of Academic Standing

-Students may request, through their academic adviser, to appeal to the chair of the department’s Academic Standing Committee to meet with the committee for an exception to the Academic Progression and Probation Policy for DPT program for extenuating or capricious circumstances as provided in the student’s respective handbook.
+Students may request, through their academic advisor, to appeal to the chair of the department’s Academic Standing Committee to meet with the committee for an exception to the Academic Progression and Probation Policy for DPT program for extenuating or capricious circumstances as provided in the student’s respective handbook.

 Essential Functions for Physical Therapy Students

 The DPT program at Northeastern University is a challenging and intense program, which places specific demands on a student enrolled in the program.
 The academic rigor of the program closely corresponds to intellectual and physical demands that a graduate will encounter as a practicing physical therapist.
 Northeastern’s DPT program is designed to prepare students to enter the physical therapy profession as a generalist with the skills, knowledge, and ability to successfully perform all the required functions of an entry-level physical therapist.
-Essential functions are the aptitudes and abilities required of physical therapist students to successfully complete the curriculum of the DPT program and to perform the clinical skills of a physical therapist consistent with Patient/Client Management as detailed in the Guide to Physical Therapy Practice.
+Essential functions are the aptitudes and abilities required of physical therapist students to successfully complete the curriculum of the DPT program and to perform the clinical skills of a physical therapist consistent with patient/client management as detailed in the Guide to Physical Therapy Practice.

 The purpose of this document is to delineate the essential functions that are fundamental to the DPT program.
-Upon admission, students must be able to perform each of the essential functions outlined below during classroom, laboratory, and experiential education learning activities (including, but not limited to, participation in one-on-one interactions, small group discussion and presentation, large group lectures, service learning, and patient encounters) in both academic, community, and clinical settings.
+Upon admission, students must be able to perform each of the essential functions outlined below during classroom, laboratory, and experiential education learning activities (including, but not limited to, participation in one-on-one interactions, small group discussion and presentation, large group lectures, service-learning, and patient encounters) in both academic, community, and clinical settings.

 Students are also required to demonstrate good judgment, responsibility, integrity, sensitivity, and compassion, while simultaneously being able to accurately synthesize and apply knowledge in a timely and safe manner.